 Voronoi diagram widgets

-In this widget, you can see the events containing the columns used as variables, portrayed as a tessellation of polygons whose proportions depend on the number of events represented.
-These polygons are subdivided into smaller polygons and constitute a hierarchical structure with as many levels as those into which the data is divided (there is a legend above the chart explaining that hierarchy).
+In this widget, you can see the values of the columns you add, portrayed as a tessellation of polygons whose proportions depend on a numeric column you choose.
+These polygons may be subdivided into smaller polygons and constitute a hierarchical structure with as many levels as you establish (there is a legend above the chart explaining the hierarchy of data).

 What data do I need for this widget?

 To create a Voronoi widget, your query must contain at least two columns, one of them with numeric values.
 Furthermore, it is highly advisable to group your data by at least two keys using a no-time option to limit the scope of your analysis in terms of interrelation.
 Also, it is highly advisable to add some aggregation functions to provide mathematical significance to the variables you want to analyze.

 If you grouped using a time option, the diagram will only show the data for the latest period available for the selected time range specified.

 Once you add the query to your Voronoi widget, the variables will be automatically assigned and the diagram constructed.
 However, after that, you will be able to choose the variables you want to use, both to construct the hierarchy of polygons and to establish their proportions.
 This is performed in the visual settings of the widget, which can be found in the Visual tab.
 The settings in the Data tab are described in the Create a widget article.